RokkinCat/jsonapi-android/README.md

 	    @Relationship(“author”)
 	    Person author;

+	    @Link("self")
+	    String self;
 	}

 	public class Person {
         @JsonApiName(“first-name”)
         String firstName;

         @JsonApiName(“last-name”)
         String lastName;

         String twitter;

+        @Link("self")
+        String self;
 	}

-Two things to notice here. `@Relationship` and `@JsonApiName`.
-These are the two key annotations for using this library. `@JsonApiName` tells the library when a Java instance variable’s name is not formatted the same as the JSON API response.
+Three things to notice here. `@Relationship`, `@JsonApiName`, and `@Link`.
+These are the key annotations for using this library. `@JsonApiName` tells the library when a Java instance variable’s name is not formatted the same as the JSON API response.
 It is similar to GSON’s `@SerializedName`.
 Use this when you don’t want to name your variables the same as the server response.

 `@Relationship` tells the library that this attribute should be coming from the `relationships` array instead of the `attributes` array.
+And `@Link` tells the library that this attribute should be coming from the `links` array instead of the `attributes` array.

 Now lets check out how we turn that JSON API response into useable Java objects.